 A rare condition is one that affects 5 people or less in 10,000.

-In Glasgow, the Office for Rare Conditions which is supported by the Glasgow Children’s Hospital Charity, the University of Glasgow and Greater Glasgow & Clyde NHS Board works with patients and families affected by rare, low prevalence and undiagnosed conditions and the healthcare professionals who work with them.
-Our aim is to raise awareness of rare conditions, enhance healthcare for those who are affected by these conditions and increase their engagement in research.
+In Glasgow, the Office for Rare Conditions, which is supported by the Glasgow Children’s Hospital Charity, the University of Glasgow and Greater Glasgow & Clyde NHS Board works with patients and families affected by rare, low prevalence and undiagnosed conditions and the healthcare professionals who work with them.